 The concept of displaceability captures the notion that residents face not only the actual displacement from their living environment but also the constant potential for displacement (Tzfadia and Yiftachel, 2022; Yiftachel, 2020; Zaban, 2022).
 Yiftachel (2020) introduces the concept of displaceability as a framework to understand the underlying conditions that make individuals and communities vulnerable to displacement in urban contexts.
 Displaceability refers to the potential for future displacement rather than the actual occurrence, encompassing various social, economic, and political factors.

-This state of displaceability engenders uncertainty and anxiety among residents regarding the future of their homes and communities (Levine and Aharon-Gutman, 2022c), or in Wallace’s (2015, 2017) terminology, it means living in ‘limbo-land’.
+This state of displaceability engenders uncertainty and anxiety among residents regarding the future of their homes and communities (Levine and Aharon Gutman, 2022c), or in Wallace’s (2015, 2017) terminology, it means living in ‘limbo-land’.
 The harm of gentrification, as Wallace (2015: 519) argues, is not only tangible evictions and displacements, but also the absences, limbos, and opportunities occurring within these interruptions.
 Based on his study on regeneration in Salford, UK, Wallace argues that regeneration places households and communities into limbo, ensuring they have no idea when or whether they will have to move (2017: 8).

 Housing precarity becomes a prevailing concern, with residents facing the possibility of losing their homes or being priced out of the area, thus losing their sense of security, social networks, and access to resources (Watt, 2022).
 Watt (2023) highlights how estate regeneration can be perceived and experienced as a form of psychosocial degeneration, causing anxiety, stress, and a sense of insecurity among affected residents.
 The psychological and emotional impacts of displaceability are significant, with residents facing the disruption of social networks, loss of belonging, and a sense of uprootedness, which can potentially be felt even before the actual physical moment of ‘un-homing’ (Lees and Hubbard, 2020).
 Nixon offers the term ‘slow violence’—‘violence that occurs gradually and out of sight… an attritional violence that is typically not viewed as violence at all’ (2011: 2).
 Processes of neighbourhood regeneration, gentrification and displacement can be seen as a form of ‘slow violence’ (see Elliott-Cooper et al., 2020), with long-term and hard to measure repercussions on people’s lives.
 The psychological effects of neighbourhood change can occur even with no physical displacement when residents choose to remain in place.
 Cocola-Gant (2023), in the context of touristification in Barcelona, introduced the concept of ‘place-based displacement’ to highlight that, for residents, it implies a form of dispossession which is both material and emotional.
 He argues that place-based displacement is the alteration of a familiar environment that essentially displaces people from places to which they are emotionally and materially attached, in turn causing discontent for the area they reside.